-- (i) There are no contingent liabilities, pending litigations/claims against the company as on March 31, 2020 and March 31, 2019. - (ii) There were no Commitments outstanding as on March 31, 2020 and March 31, 2019.
+- (i) There are no contingent liabilities, pending litigations/claims against the company as on March 31, 2021. - (ii) There were no Commitments outstanding as on March 31, 2021.

-43 Capital Management
+Capital Management

-For the purpose of the Company's capital management, Capital consist of share capital & Securities Premium and grant received from the authority.
+For the purpose of the Company's capital management, Capital consist of share capital & Securities Premium.
 The primary objective of the Company's capital management is to ensure that it maintains an efficient capital structure and healthy capital ratios in order to support its business and maximise shareholder value.